json-schema-org/website/pages/overview/what-is-jsonschema.md

 section: docs
 title: What is JSON Schema?
 ---
-> JSON Schema is a declarative language for defining structure, constraints, and data types for JSON data.
+> JSON Schema is a declarative language for defining structure and constraints for JSON data.
 <br/>